hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 until the Government scheme of Reforms was out, we should stick to the one which had evoked the unani- mous support of the people.
-There was time enough to decide, after the Government pubHshed its report on constitutional reforms, whether in the light of the official proposals, the Congress-League scheme should be modified or not.
+There was time enough to decide, after the Government published its report on constitutional reforms, whether in the light of the official proposals, the Congress-League scheme should be modified or not.